yattiga/data_simulation/Final_Report.md

 A similar process was done to create education vectors, using race as the correlating variable.
 No adjustment was needed between actual and study data since study data closesly matched actual data in terms of average educational levels (data from http://www.ethnicity.ac.uk/medialibrary/briefingsupdated/how-are-ethnic-inequalities-in-education-changing.pdf).

-Since BMI was correlated with multiple variables, I first obesity stats as it pertains to age and sex to create the appropriate probabilities.
+Since BMI was correlated with multiple variables, I first obtained obesity stats as it pertains to age and sex to create the appropriate probabilities.
 Next I took random samples with some rnorm variance, and then averaged the two results (along with some extra added variance) to create a correlated BMI.

     bmi_func <- function(sex) {
       if (sex=='male') {